radius-project/design-notes/architecture/2024-08-bicepdeployment-controller.md

 // BicepDeploymentStatus defines the observed state of the Bicep Deployment. type BicepDeploymentStatus struct {
 	// ObservedGeneration is the most recent generation observed for this Bicep Deployment.
 It corresponds to the Deployment's generation, which is updated on mutation by the API Server.
-	// +kubebuilder:validation:Optional
 	ObservedGeneration int64 `json:"observedGeneration,omitempty" protobuf:"varint,1,opt,name=observedGeneration"`

 	// Scope is the resource ID of the scope.
-	// +kubebuilder:validation:Optional
 	Scope string `json:"scope,omitempty"`

 	// Resource is the resource ID of the deployment.
-	// +kubebuilder:validation:Optional
 	Resource string `json:"resource,omitempty"`

 	// Operation tracks the status of an in-progress provisioning operation.
-	// +kubebuilder:validation:Optional
 	Operation *ResourceOperation `json:"operation,omitempty"`

 	// Phrase indicates the current status of the Bicep Deployment.
-	// +kubebuilder:validation:Optional
 	Phrase BicepDeploymentPhrase `json:"phrase,omitempty"`

   // Description is a human-readable description of the status of the Bicep Deployment.
-  // +kubebuilder:validation:Optional
   Description string `json:"description,omitempty"`

+  // Resources is a list of resources that are created by the BicepDeployment.
+  Resources []BicepDeploymentResource `json:"resources,omitempty"`
 }
 ```

-#### `rad bicep generate bicepdeployment` Command
+#### `rad bicep generate-kubernetes` Command

-The `rad bicep generate bicepdeployment <bicep file>` command will be a new command that will generate an BicepDeployment resource when provided a Bicep template and (optionally) a Bicep parameters file.
-The command will take the following arguments:
+The `rad bicep generate-kubernetes` command will be a new command that will generate a Kubernetes custom resource when provided a Bicep template, modules, and parameters The command will take the following arguments:

-- `-p, --parameters`: The path to the Bicep parameters file
+- `-p, --parameters`: The parameters for the Bicep template.
+Can be specified in the same way as [`rad deploy` parameters](https://edge.docs.radapp.io/reference/cli/rad_deploy/).
-- `-o, --output`: The path to the output file where the BicepDeployment resource will be written
+- `-o, --outfile`: The path to the output file where the BicepDeployment resource will be written.

-The command will read the Bicep template and parameters files and generate a BicepDeployment resource with the template and parameters set.
-The command will write the BicepDeployment resource to the output file.

 #### BicepDeployment Controller

 The `radius-controller` will be updated to include a new controller that reconciles BicepDeployment resources.
-When an BicepDeployment resource is created or updated, the controller will compile the Bicep template and parameters into ARM JSON and send the ARM JSON to the Radius API to deploy the resources.
-The controller will update the `status.phrase` and the `status.description` of the BicepDeployment resource based on the status of the deployment (see `BicepDeploymentPhrase` above).
+It will have the following control loop:

+ The BicepDeployment controller will adhere to the following control loop for BicepDeployment resources on the cluster:

+1. Check if there is an in-progress operation.
+If so, check its status:
+    1. If the operation is still in progress, then queue another reconcile operation and continue processing.
+	  2. If the operation completed successfully, then update the `status.phrase` and `status.description` fields as succeeded.
+Set the contents of the `status.resources` to match the set of deployed resources.
+This operation is complete, so we can continue processing.
+	  3. If the operation failed, then update the `status.phrase` and `status.description` as failed and continue processing.
+2. If the BicepDeployment is being deleted, then process deletion:
+    1. Queue a DELETE operation for each of the resources in the `status.resources` list.
+    2. After all resources are deleted, update the `status.phrase` and `status.description` fields as deleted.
+3. If the BicepDeployment is not being deleted then process this as a create or update:
+    1. Compile the Bicep template, modules, and parameters into ARM JSON.
-The controller will also perform some simple lookups to Radius to determine if the provided template can be deployed.
-It will make two checks:
+    1. The controller will perform some simple lookups to Radius to determine if the provided template can be deployed:
         - Check if the template contains an empty `param environment`.
 If it does, the controller will query the Radius API to get an environment ID (must have exactly one environment if left unspecified like this) and deploy the template using that environment.
-- Check if the template contains a `param application`.
-If it does, the controller will query the Radius API to get an application ID (must have exactly one application if left unspecified like this) and deploy the template using that application.
+        - Check if the template contains an empty `param application`.
+If it does, the controller will query the Radius API to get an application ID.
+If there is exactly one application present, the controller will deploy the template using that application.
+If there are no applications, then the controller will create one.
+    2. Queue a PUT operation against the Radius API to deploy compiled ARM JSON.

-The controller will also be shipped with a Bicep binary which will allow it to compile Bicep templates and parameters into ARM JSON.
+The controller will also be shipped with a Bicep binary and a `bicepconfig.json` which will allow it to compile Bicep templates and parameters into ARM JSON.
 The Bicep binary will be included in the `radius-controller` container image.

 ### Alternatives Considered

 - We could create a separate service for Bicep compilation.

+- We could move the compilation of Bicep to the user's CLI (client-side build vs. server-side build).

 ### API design (if applicable)